ibm-cloud-docs/direct-link/faqs.md

 {:generic: data-hd-programlang="generic"}
 {:download: .download}

-# FAQs
+# FAQs for Direct Link on Classic
 {: #faqs}

 You can review answers to some frequently asked questions about {{site.data.keyword.cloud}} Direct Link.
 {:shortdesc}

-## How does Direct Link on Classic differ from the new Direct Link "2.0" offering?
+## How does Direct Link on Classic differ from the new Direct Link (2.0) offering?
 {: #differentiators}
 {: faq}
 {: support}

-The new Direct Link "2.0" offering differs from the Direct Link classic infrastructure in that Direct Link "2.0" is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
+The new Direct Link (2.0) offering differs from the Direct Link classic infrastructure in that Direct Link (2.0) is decoupled from classic IaaS, and exists only in the local cross-connect router (XCR).
 This design enables native connectivity to VPC and future capabilities without being forced into the classic IaaS network.

-The initial rollout of Direct Link "2.0" is in the Dallas and Washington D.C. sites.
 The zone-region model allows for multiple data centers to exist in a single zone.

- The new Direct Link "2.0" offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
+ The new Direct Link (2.0) offering allows connectivity to both Classic IaaS as well as VPCs, whereas the Classic Direct Link always connects to IaaS network and a global VRF first.
 Classic Direct Link can only reach VPC on a limited basis utilizing a VPC feature called Classic Access *AND by adding Global Routing to the Direct Link*.
 See [Setting up access to your Classic Infrastructure from VPC](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure) for more informati

-For more information about the differences between the new Direct Link Dedicated "2.0" offering and the Classic version, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order) and [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
+For more information about the differences between the new Direct Link (2.0) offerings and the Classic versions, see [How do I know which Direct Link solution to order?](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link#get-started-solution-to-order) and [Getting started with IBM Cloud Direct Link Dedicated](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl).
 {: tip}

 ## How does IBM Cloud Direct Link work?